How to help your children feel they belong after separation.

 Belonging in a Separated Family: Helping Children Feel “This Is My Place” in Two Homes

-It’s Place2Be’s Children’s Mental Health Week, and this year’s theme, “This is My Place’’ is about the importance of belonging.
+This year’s Children's Mental Health Week theme, “This is My Place’’ is about the importance of belonging.
 Children deserve to feel that they belong.
-They need to feel connected and valued in a safe place where they can be happy, relaxed and have the freedom to be themselves.
+They need to feel connected and valued in a safe place where they can be happy, relaxed, loved and have the freedom to be themselves.

-Feeling ‘This is my Place’ is never more important than when parents separate, and children transition and adjust to life between two homes.
-Knowing that change can feel unsettling and stressful, what can parents and caregivers do to help children feel secure and that they belong?
+Feeling ‘This is my Place’ is never more important than when parents separate, and children transition and adjust to their new life, often between two homes.
+Knowing that change can feel unsettling and stressful, what can parents and caregivers do to help children feel secure, heard and that they belong?

-Getting curious about how each of our children experiences family separation is a great start.
-We can ask ourselves: how does all the adjustment and change feel to my unique child, given their temperament and at their age or stage of development?
+No matter where you are in the process, getting curious about how each of our children experiences family separation is a great place to start.
+We can ask ourselves: how do all the adjustments and changes feel to my unique child, given their temperament and their age or stage of development?
 Curiosity is a parenting superpower.

 It’s reassuring to remember that children don’t need us to be perfect and that everything doesn’t need to be the same in both homes.
 It’s wonderful and helpful if you and your co-parent can work together so your homes reflect your co-parenting values.
-It’s consistency, predictability and reliability that are most important to our children.
+It's important to remember that consistency, predictability and reliability are most important to our children, even if that consistency takes place in one home.

-Children of divorce can thrive when parents work together to understand their children's needs and do their best to help them feel safe, seen, and understood while embracing all their emotions.
-Belonging is about feeling valued, included and respected, and it’s our responsibility to keep things as calm and cooperative as possible in our relationship with our co-parent – not perfect, but good enough and always child-focused.
+Children of divorce can thrive when we do our best to understand their needs and help them feel safe, seen, and understood while embracing all their emotions.
+Belonging is about feeling valued, included and respected, and it’s our responsibility to do what we can to keep things as calm and cooperative as possible in our relationship with our co-parent – not perfect, but good enough and always child-focused.

 When belonging feels wobbly after separation